 Accordingly, we're pretty sure the iPhone 6s' successor will be called the iPhone 7.

 There is some debate around what the Plus version will be called though.
 Ever since the iPad Pro arrived, we've heard whispers that an iPhone 7 Pro could be on the cards.
 That would definitely make it clear the bigger phone is a very different beast from the vanilla iPhone 7.

 It's pretty unlikely, but Apple could decide to shake up its entire naming convention, dropping numbers completely and just having "iPhone" and "iPhone Pro", like it has MacBook and MacBook Pro.
 Of course, there's still the MacBook Air...

 Clearly anything could happen at September's launch event - we'll just have to wait until then (or for a better leak) to put an official name on both new phones.

-We don’t see Apple straying from the 4.7in and 5.5in screen sizes that currently grace the Phone 6s and 6s Plus.
+We don’t see Apple straying from the 4.7in screen size that currently graces the Phone 6s.
 What we could (hopefully) see however, is an increase in the resolution, to at least 2K.